sidereal/json-web-tokens-demo/README.md

     1. token demo > calls a endpoint on the API secured using a JWT
     2. role demo > calls a endpoint on the API secured using a role assigned to the user
     3. error demo > calls a endpoint on the API which waits 2 seconds and then returns a 500 error
-    4. refresh demo > directly calles the API endpoint used to refresh an authorisation JWT using a refresh JWT passed as a cookie
+    4. refresh demo > directly calles the API endpoint used to refresh the authorisation JWT using a refresh JWT passed as a cookie

 When a log in is successful, two JWTs are returned.